 Employment & Industrial Relations

 WONG KEAT CHING is a Partner in the Employment & Industrial Relations, Litigation and the Legal Forensic Investigation & Compliance practice groups.
-She holds a Bachelor of Arts in Law (Hons) from the University of Nottingham and the Certificate in Legal Practice (CLP).
+She holds a Bachelor of Arts in Law (Hons) from the University of Nottingham and a Certificate in Legal Practice (CLP).
 She was admitted as Advocate & Solicitor of the High Court of Malaya in 1998.

 Keat Ching is an active litigator and has appeared at all levels of the Malaysian Courts, from the Industrial Court to the Federal Court.
-Apart from advising on cases involving workplace misconduct, sexual harassment, poor performance and fixed term contracts, Keat Ching has also provides regular advice on corporate restructuring affecting employees, in particular M&A exercises, voluntary separation scheme (VSS), restructuring of senior management positions, establishment and closure of foreign companies in Malaysia as well as labour due diligence.
+Apart from advising on cases involving workplace misconduct, sexual harassment, poor performance and fixed term contracts, Keat Ching also provides regular advice on corporate restructuring affecting employees, in particular M&A exercises, voluntary separation scheme (VSS), restructuring of senior management positions, establishment and closure of foreign companies in Malaysia as well as labour due diligence.

 Keat Ching served a short stint in Melbourne law firm, Maddocks in 2004.
 In November 2013, Keat Ching was selected and sponsored by the China Law Society to attend the 7th China ASEAN Legal Training Course at the Southwest University of Political Science & Law, Chongqing.
 Keat Ching is an active trainer for the Bar Council Advocacy Training Course.
 She has also taught the advocacy course in Hong Kong and Mumbai.
 She serves as the Co-Chair on the Malaysian Bar Council’s Industrial & Employment Law Committee and Women's Rights Committee.
 At the same time, Keat Ching serves as the Vice Chair of the LAWASIA Employment Law Committee.